Payset prespective

 • Subscription services

-The closest thing to a universal first priority when it comes to choosing a payment type is the cost.
-Performing an in-depth cost analysis will be essential as the costs associated with any payment type will differ greatly depending on where you’re sending and receiving your money, how frequently, and in what volumes.
-For instance, some methods like bank transfers carry significantly higher fees when crossing borders and exchanging currencies while fees for digital payments like Paypal differ greatly depending on the volume of the payment.
-You’ll want to average out the costs over a large sample of your typical monthly payments to get a clear view of the overall costs.
+The closest thing to a universal first priority when it comes to choosing a B2B payment method is the cost.
+Performing an in-depth cost analysis will be essential as the costs associated with any B2B payment method will differ greatly depending on where you’re sending and receiving your money, how frequently, and in what volumes.
+For instance, some B2B payments like bank transfers carry significantly higher fees when crossing borders and exchanging currencies while fees for digital B2B payments like Paypal differ greatly depending on the volume of the payment.
+You’ll want to average out the costs over a large sample of your typical monthly B2B payments to get a clear view of the overall costs.

-One benefit of traditional B2B payments like wire transfers are that despite their cost, they are highly secure.
-While cash is ultra-private, the lack of paper trail makes it perhaps the least secure.
-Digital transactions also have security limitations given the possibility of hacked accounts or mistaken transactions (think misspelling the email address on a large Paypal transaction).
+One benefit of traditional B2B payments like wire transfers is that despite their cost, they are highly secure.
+While cash is ultra-private, the lack of a paper trail makes it perhaps the least secure.
+Digital transactions also have security limitations given the possibility of hacked accounts or mistaken transactions (think misspelling the email address on a large PayPal transaction).

 Wire transfers are not likely to be a viable option in terms of cost for high-volume transactions, so the essential first step is to research the security and privacy guarantees of your payments provider.
 Not all digital platforms are equal on this front.

-At times, the speed of transaction is a secondary consideration.
-At others, a fast payment is essential.
+At times, the speed of B2B payments is a secondary consideration.
+For others, a fast payment is essential.
 Unless you’re there in person and have cash in hand, you’re going to need to choose your provider based on how important the speed is for you.

 The cheapest or most secure option is not always going to be the fastest.
-If you’re on a rushed timeline, e-transfer or digital payment is going to be much more efficient than wire transfer or paper cheque.
-Some digital payment providers can guarantee fast transaction times, others like Paypal will only offer a 3-5-day window (even though they’re often faster this can’t be guaranteed).
+If you’re on a rushed timeline, an E-transfer or digital payment is going to be much more efficient than a wire transfer or paper cheque.
+Some digital payment providers can guarantee fast transaction times, while others like PayPal will only offer a 3-5-day window (even though they’re often faster this can’t be guaranteed).

 Payset’s B2B Payment Solution